davescroggs/xThreat/docs/to_do_list.md

  - Add information about free kicks in possessions (not start)
  - ~~Determine continuity/discontiuity between posessions for start and end position calculations~~
  - ~~Weird thing at the end of qtr when last poss is at 0,0~~
-       - Look at what happens when a) pass to team mate, b) turnover, c) some game event (goal, end of quarter, kick out bounds)
+       - ~~Look at what happens when a) pass to team mate, b) turnover, c) some game event (goal, end of quarter, kick out bounds)~~
- - Spoils for opposition appear in a chain where they're not a turnover
+ - ~~Spoils for opposition appear in a chain where they're not a turnover~~
  - 50 m penalties look long carries
  - Distance measures are stuffed
  - ~~End of quarter possession probaly needs to go.
 Ball ends up at the centre bounce.~~
  - Look at passing networks, see if next reciever works
- - Kicks after marks appear as player movement
+ - ~~Kicks after marks appear as player movement~~

+## Viz

+- Show different disposal types as different line/colour
+- Show different initial poss types as different colours etc
+- Have a table of whom each possession belongs to off to one side